 Andrew Guy joined the company as chairman in 2018 to support the group’s expansion plans.
 After a decade of steady growth, the company was keen to accelerate its growth and drive brand awareness, both in the UK and internationally.

 In 2018, Crêpeaffaire secured investment from BGF — the Business Growth Fund — which has invested £2m to support and accelerate the company’s expansion plans.

 Crêpeaffaire has recently entered into a partnership with TRG Concessions, which works with a number of operators to bring formats to transport hubs.
 The first result of the deal was the opening of a Crêpeaffaire outlet at Luton Airport.

 Crêpeaffaire has also been franchising in the Middle East and Europe, with locations in Kuwait and Saudi Arabia, and one location in the Netherlands.

-Crêpeaffaire markets itself a unique, independent food brand, serving freshly-baked, quality sweet and savoury crêpes made with organic flour and natural ingredients.
-The brand believes crêpes are an indulgent yet healthy, low calorie, low-carb option compared to the traditional fast food alternatives available in the quick-casual food sector.
+Crêpeaffaire markets itself as a unique, independent food brand, serving freshly baked, quality sweet and savoury crêpes made with organic flour and natural ingredients.
+The brand believes crêpes are an indulgent yet healthy, low-calorie, low-carb option compared to the traditional fast food alternatives available in the quick-casual food sector.

-Crêpeaffaire’s efficient and simplified operation means that it can be carried out without the need for highly skilled restaurant staff.
+Crêpeaffaire’s efficient and simplified operation means that it can be carried out without requiring highly skilled restaurant staff.

-A monthly royalty fee of 7 per cent of net sales (+ VAT) is charged and there is an additional advertising fee of 1 per cent of net sales (+ VAT).
+A monthly royalty fee of 7 per cent of net sales (+ VAT) is charged and an additional advertising fee of 1 per cent of net sales (+ VAT).

 Yes, successful franchisees will be offered access to contacts with qualified banks for funding supply, although this applies only to the UK.